-TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STAN DARD FOR SPECIFIC SIGN STYLE FOOTWAY SIGN A Footway Sign is a portable, freestanding advertisement, normally supported by an 'A' or inverted 'T' frame, and typically displayed on a footway.
-FOOT WAY Maximum size Maximum number Location Height - 1.0 metre Width - 0.6 metre Depth - 0.6 metre 1 per tenancy A Footway Sign on a footway is to be positioned near the kerb (but not closer than 0.25 metre) so as to leave clear passage for pedestrians along the footway, particularly the visually disadvantaged who rely on clear passage along the frontage of shops.
-No footway sign is to be positioned so as to obstruct, clutter Other requirements or detract from street landscaping, furniture or artwork A Footway Sign not to be located on a public road.
+TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STAN DARD FOR SPECIFIC SIGN STYLE FOOTWAY SIGN A Footway Sign is a portable, freestanding advertisement, normally supported by an 'A' or Maximum size Height - 1.0 metre Width - 0.6 metre Depth - 0.6 metre inverted 'T' frame, and typically displayed on a footway.
+FOOTWAY Maximum number Location Other requirements 1 per tenancy A Footway Sign on a footway is to be positioned near the kerb (but not closer than 0.25 metre) so as to leave clear passage for pedestrians along the footway, particularly the visually disadvantaged who rely on clear passage along the frontage of shops.
+No footway sign is to be positioned so as to obstruct, clutter or detract from street landscaping, furniture or artwork A Footway Sign not to be located on a public road.
 A Footway Sign is not to have moving, rotating or animated parts, such as a spinner sign.
 A Footway Sign is to be displayed only during trading hours and is not to be used for the display of merchandise GROUND SIGN A Ground Sign is a monolithic sign which, in effect, sits on or rises out of the ground.
-GROUND Maximum height Maximum surface area Maximum setback from side boundary Maximum number Erected within a landscaped environment.
+GROUND Setting Maximum height Maximum surface area Maximum setback from side boundary Maximum number Erected within a landscaped environment.
 Not erected to expose an unsightly back view of the sign.
 When in a residential area, only permitted where used in a name of a multi-unit development site 1.8 metres 10 square metres 3 metres One per frontage for frontages up to 100 metres For frontages over 100 metres, spacing of signs to be no less than 60 metres